nilsheuman/nilsheuman/TIL/2025-04-17-custom-firefox-ai-sidebar.md

 A few minor changes is nice to do to the web ui in `llama.cpp/examples/server/webui`
  - Hide the first message (the question from the browser)
- - Uncheck the default showing of sidebar.
+ - Uncheck the default showing of sidebar. (to avoid it expanding on every query)
  - Put a custom url if running the llama.cpp frontend from vite to point to the real llama.cpp server

-The code changes are below:
+Since the changes are so small and the project is moving so fast I've just listen the little hacks below:

+So first clone the repo from [https://github.com/ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp)

 `examples/server/webui/src/Config.ts`
 ```